djdestasio/djdestasio.github.com/source/_posts/2013-06-17-imessage-fail.markdown

 can receive texts from iPhones.
 Not very likely.
 Perhaps after some allotted amount of time the Apple infrastructure picks up that this number isn't valid and corrects itself, but I'm not betting on it.

-iMessage has only been out sine 2011 -- so, it's possible that this is a ticking time bomb.
+iMessage has only been out since 2011 -- so, it's possible that this is a ticking time bomb.
 Then again, the average person would have just assumed that the Verizon's network sucked and that was why the texts weren't being delivered.